 Tax Receivable Agreement We will enter into the Tax Receivable Agreement with Greenlane Holdings, LLC and each of the Members that will provide for the payment by us to the Members of 85% of the amount of tax benefits, if any, that we actually realize (or in some circumstances are deemed to realize) as a result of (i) increases in tax basis resulting from any future redemptions that are funded by us or exchanges of Common Units described above under "- Redemption rights of holders of Common Units" and (ii) certain other tax benefits attributable to payments made under the Tax Receivable Agreement.
-See "Certain Relationships and Related Party Transactions - The Transactions - Tax Receivable Agreement" for a discussion of the Tax Receivable Agreement.
+See "Certain Relationships and Related Party Transactions - The Transactions - Tax Receivable Agreement." for a discussion of the Tax Receivable Agreement.
 Registration Rights Agreement Pursuant to the Registration Rights Agreement, we will, subject to the terms and conditions thereof, agree to register the resale of the shares of our Class A common stock that are issuable to the Members upon redemption or exchange of their Common Units.
 See "Certain Relationships and Related Party Transactions - The Transactions - Registration Rights Agreement."
 Controlled Company Upon completion of this offering, we will be a "controlled company" under the corporate governance rules for Nasdaq-listed companies and will be exempt from certain corporate governance requirements of the Nasdaq Marketplace Rules.
+Directed Share Program At our request, the underwriters have reserved for sale, at the initial public offering price, up to 5% of the shares of our Class A common stock offered by this prospectus (excluding the shares of Class A common stock that may be issued upon the underwriters' exercise of their option to purchase additional shares), for sale at the public offering price to individuals, including our officers, directors and employees, as well as friends and family members of our officers and directors.
+If purchased by persons who are not officers or directors, the shares will not be subject to a lock-up restriction.
+If purchased by any officer or director, the shares will be subject to a 180-day lock-up restriction.
+The number of shares available for sale to the general public, referred to as the general public shares, will be reduced to the extent that these persons purchase all or a portion of the reserved shares.
+Any reserved shares not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered by this prospectus.
+Likewise, to the extent demand by these persons exceeds the number of shares reserved for sale in the program, and there are remaining shares available for sale to these persons after the general public shares have first been offered for sale to the general public, then such remaining shares may be sold to these persons at the discretion of the underwriters.
+For further information regarding our directed share program, see "Certain Relationships and Related Party Transactions" and "Underwriting."
 Proposed Nasdaq Symbol We have applied to list our Class A common stock on Nasdaq under the symbol "GNLN."
 Risk Factors You should read the "Risk Factors" section of this prospectus for a discussion of facts to consider carefully before deciding to invest in shares of our Class A common stock.